Skip to main content

 Crime rate: ~0.68 per 1,000 residents

-Cary is consistently ranked among the safest places to live in North Carolina, especially for families.
+Cary is consistently ranked among the safest cities to live in North Carolina, especially for families.

 While slightly higher than Morrisville on paper, Cary offers scale, amenities, and neighborhood diversity that many buyers prefer.